NEC0S/Architectural-Design-Optimization/README.md

 - **Complexity**

 The processed image and its metrics are displayed back to the user in a visually appealing user interface.

+## Features
+- **Feature Extraction:** Extracts key features from building layout images using image processing techniques.
+- **Color Thresholding:** Identifies key regions in the layout by segmenting the image based on color intensity.
+- **Vertex Counting:** Determines the complexity of building layouts by counting the number of significant vertices.
+- **Contour Detection:** Detects and analyzes the shapes and structures within the building layout.
+- **K-means Clustering:** Groups layouts into similar families based on extracted features, allowing for efficient classification.

 ![UI Screenshot](![image](https://github.com/user-attachments/assets/19f3e47f-d2c2-4115-8dcf-1dbe5df04992)
 )